Updated March 2025 - Here is a link to the professional bio of Roger Pielke Jr.

 Why Subscribe?

-To recognize that what you encounter here takes a lot of work.
+To recognize that that the work published here takes a lot of work.
+To support research and analyses that you will find no where else.
 To become part of the THB community.
+To participate in high-level discussions of challenging and contested plicy issues.
 To support me.

 The biggest difference between free and paid subscribers is that I work for the latter.
 As far as employers go, THB subscribers are the best.
 So far the results of this experiment are promising, motivating and humbling.
 Paid subscribers to The Honest Broker re-subscribe at a rate of ~85% after 2 years.